KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

   - lungs - лёгкие
   - liver - печень
   - disease - serious medical problem that often affects part of body (*heart disease*)
-  - illness - used to talk about serious and minor medical problemns, also affecting the mind
+  - illness - used to talk about serious and minor medical problems, also affecting the mind
     - **for period of medical problem we should use ONLY illness**
   - attack - for illness - situation when some disease cause suddenly hurting
     - heart attack